Ceci Flores Armenta: Life

 In May 2022, she announced an indefinite pause on her search for Alejandro Guadalupe, saying she feared for her life.

 On the afternoon of 16 April 2023, Flores was reported missing while the group was carrying out a search in Ahome, Sinaloa.
 The media publicized her disappearance, and on the morning of 17 April, the president of Mexico, Andrés Manuel López Obrador, stated that an operation was underway to find Flores.
-That afternoon, Sinaloa governor Rubén Rocha Moya announced she had been found safe, and was being transported to the city of Los Mochis.
+That afternoon, Sinaloa Governor Rubén Rocha Moya announced she had been found safe, and was being transported to the city of Los Mochis.
 Flores later reported that the National Guard asked her daughter to wait 72 hours to file a missing persons report; however, Flores was already part of the protected persons program, which requires that members always be protected by security elements.

 In May 2023, Flores reported the discovery of a body that could belong to one of her sons; the Prosecutor's Office later determined that they were not his remains.
 Flores continued to receive threats in 2023.
-In October 2023, Flores visited Washington, D.C. to be recognized at an American conference.
+In October 2023, Flores visited Washington, D.C., to be recognized at an American conference.

 On 16 June 2024, Flores was reported missing again, but was recovered safely at a private home in Querétaro the following day.

 Flores has written a memoir, Madre buscadora: crónica de la desesperación (ISBN 9786075939056), which was published through Fondo Blanco in December 2023.
 The work won the Cámara Nacional de la Industria Editorial Mexicana's 2024 award for the Best Non-fiction Book.

+On 24 March 2026, she announced on social media that she had located a portion of Marco Antonio's remains on a highway near Hermosillo, Sonora.
+These findings were verified through DNA testing.